 It is important that you market yourself in a way where potential clients will understand your USP and the benefits of training with you.
 The most cost-effective and easy way to do this is on social media platforms and Facebook groups, raise awareness of your online business and the interest will naturally increase.

 A good online advertising strategy bases everything on the benefits of the service or product they have to offer and what it can do for the person.
-Consider how it will enhance life or solve the problem of the people you are prospecting.
+Consider how it will enhance life or solve the problems of the people you are prospecting.

 Take a look at some online fitness professionals on Instagram and see what their grids look like.
 You will find the style is less direct marketing and more subtle.
 They sell a story and build on client success stories.
 Perhaps 9-19 posts down you’ll find what they’re selling.
 In fact, this is one way to stand out from your competitors.
 Don’t advertise – let your clients do it for you.